bgmerrell/vkerndev/README.md

   or initrd
 * Install some additional packages for development and X11 forwarding over SSH
 * Automatically enable dhcp, ssh, and automatic login
-* Run and boot the VM using qemu.
+* Run the VM using qemu with KVM full virtualization.
 The Linux kernel and headers are mounted from specified locations (in run_vm.sh) on the host machine.
 This allows users to develop and/or build kernels on their host machine and quickly run them in a minimal VM.

 Here's a [quick video overview](https://youtu.be/GeQZ2GKhfAE).